 The onset of the pandemic has required technological investment from all sides in order to make hearings function effectively.
-As a result, many believe that the investment will not go to waste even after the immediate crisis is over: "once it is clear (as it soon should be) that smaller hearings and applications can be heard effectively and fairly over video conferencing, both the
+183 As a result, many believe that the investment will not go to waste even after the immediate crisis is over; "once it is clear (as it soon should be) that smaller hearings and applications can be heard effectively and fairly over video conferencing, both the courts/tribunals and their users will expect such online contact to

-[&]quot;COVID-19: Implications for the future of Dispute Resolution" (6 April 2020), online (pdf): Baker McKenzie Sbakermckenzie.com/media/files/insight/publications/2020/04/covid19-implications-for-the-future-of-dispute-resolution_v5.pdf> [perma.cc/NZV4-6XER] at 6.
+[&]quot;COVID-19: Implications for the future of Dispute Resolution" (6 April 2020), online (pdf): Baker McKenzie https://perma.cc/NZV4-6XER] at 6.